Jacobian algebras with periodic module category and exponential growth: Proof of the results

 \begin{itemize} \item[a)] an algebra of blocks of quaternion type, because in the case of a torus with one puncture, it was shown by Ladkani in \cite{Lad12}, that the Cartan matrix of the associated Jacobian algebra is singular, therefore it is not blocks of quaternion type by definition.
 In the other cases, the module category of the Jacobian algebra has at least 6 simple modules, in contrast to algebras of quaternion type which have at most 3 simple modules (see \cite[Theorem]{Erd88}). \item[b)] an algebra socle equivalent to an algebra of tubular type, because this algebra is an algebra of polynomial growth. \item[c)] socle equivalent to an algebra of Dynkin type, algebras which are of finite representation type.

 \end{itemize}

-Therefore, the existing characterization of algebras which are symmetric, tame and with the non-projective indecomposable modules $\Omega$-periodic, was not complete.
-These family of Jacobian algebras form a new family with these properties.
+Therefore, the existing characterization of algebras which are symmetric, tame and with the non-projective indecomposable modules $\Omega$-periodic, was not complete (see \cite[Theorem 6.2]{ES08} or \cite{ES06}).
+These family of Jacobian algebras forms a new family with these properties.

-\item [(2)] A similar statement to the theorem is known to hold for the sphere with $4$ punctures, except that in this case the potentials depend also on the choice of a parameter $\lambda\in k\setminus\{0,1\}$ and in this case the Jacobian algebras $\cP(Q(\TT),W(\TT,\lambda))$ are (weakly) symmetric of tubular type $(2,2,2,2)$ and this is of polynomial(lineal) growth, and the category $\cC_{(Q,M,\lambda)}$ is a tubular cluster category of type $(2,2,2,2)$, see \cite{GeGo13} and \cite{BG09}.
+\item [(2)] A similar statement to the theorem is known to hold for the sphere with $4$ punctures, except that in this case the potentials depend also on the choice of a parameter $\lambda\in k\setminus\{0,1\}$ and in this case the Jacobian algebras $\cP(Q(\TT),W(\TT,\lambda))$ are (weakly) symmetric of tubular type $(2,2,2,2)$ and this is of polynomial (lineal) growth, and the category $\cC_{(Q,M,\lambda)}$ is a tubular cluster category of type $(2,2,2,2)$, see \cite{GeGo13} and \cite{BG09}.

-\item [(3)] Similar result to Theorem and Corolally was announced by Ladkani at the abstract of the Second ARTA conference, see \cite{Lad13}.
+\item [(3)] Similar result to Theorem and Corollary was announced by Ladkani at the abstract of the Second ARTA conference, see \cite{Lad13}.

 \item[(4)] The results of this work were presented at the Second and Third ARTA conference. \end{itemize} \end{rem}